 Any activity that may produce adverse environmental effects, requires an EIA.
 This is generally considered the most important permitting requirement, because it allows regulators the opportunity to review in advance the most relevant environmental effects that a work or activity will produce and to order the implementation of mitigation activities.
 Certain industries or activities such as hydraulic projects, federal highways, petrochemical installations, power plants, high-risk industries or tourism developments that may affect coastal ecosystems, require environmental impact permits from SEMARNAT or from ASEA.
 Activities not expressly regulated by federal agencies, require environmental impact permits from state authorities.

-An EIA should identify the project developer and should describe in detail the work or activity to be carried out and its effects over water, the air, the soil and groundwater as well as the surrounding communities; it should also describe the waste stream to be generated.
+An EIA should identify the project developer and describe in detail the work or activity to be carried out and its effects over water, the air, the soil and groundwater as well as the surrounding communities; it should also describe the waste stream to be generated.
 The key portion of an EIA is the description of all of the protective and mitigating actions to be carried out during the project’s construction and operating phases.

 EIAs cannot be appealed because they only constitute applications that have not been approved.
-However, the resulting environmental impact permits may be contested through administrative appeals or through nullity complaints, particularly if a public review process (mandated for all EIAs) was not fully carried out.
+However, the resulting environmental impact authorisations may be contested through administrative appeals or through nullity complaints, particularly if a public review process (mandated for all EIAs) was not fully carried out.
 When submitting an EIA, an extract must be published before a large circulation news outlet and any person from a community that may be affected by the work or activity may request a thorough pubic review and in some cases a public hearing.

 If any person from a potentially-affected community deems that the proposed mitigation activities may not be sufficient or that the activity may cause environmental harm, he or she may go to court to seek a nullification of the permit that has been granted.
 It should be noted that these actions are rare in Mexico.